usnistgov/FederalProfile-8259A/_8259-Catalog/logical.md

     - Ability to support automatic removal of temporary, emergency and other special use accounts from the IoT device after an established time period.
 - Ability to display to IoT device users an organization-defined system use notification message or banner prior to successful IoT device authentication. (e.g., the message or banner would provide privacy and security notices consistent with applicable federal laws, Executive Orders, directives, policies, regulations, standards, and guidance.)
   - Ability to create an organization-defined system use notification message or banner to be displayed on the IoT device.
+    - Ability to edit an existing IOT device display.
+    - Ability to establish the maximum size (in characters, bytes, etc.) of the available device display.
   - Ability to keep the notification message or banner on the device screen until the device user actively acknowledges and agrees to the usage conditions.
 - Ability to restrict all unauthorized interactions.
   - Ability to identify authorized users and processes.